Storia Americana: Critical reviews

 "Storia Americana" received positive reviews from critics.
 Zack Handlen of The A.V.
 Club gave the episode a "B" grade and wrote, "Despite season four's large and sprawling ensemble, despite the seemingly endless collection of subplots and side missions, when it comes time to close the shop and head for home, Fargo seems to have run out of things to say.
-Of it's less-than-40-minutes, 'Americana' finds time for a montage of the season's casualties, and several long, slow scenes full of swelling music of people looking at things.
+Of its less-than-40-minutes, 'Americana' finds time for a montage of the season's casualties, and several long, slow scenes full of swelling music of people looking at things.
 The plot is wrapped up, more or less, and most of the conclusions are definitive.
 One or two of them is even unexpected.
 But very little in this finale is surprising or edifying.
 It might clear the bar on 'satisfying', if all you really wanted were a few more corpses."

 Alan Sepinwall of Rolling Stone wrote, "The anthological nature of Fargo means there's no real baggage for a hypothetical fifth season, which could still be excellent if Hawley has the right inspiration, and executes more strongly than he did here.
 TV is better when Fargo is great.
 Season Four unfortunately only offered periodic glimpses of what the show can be.
 Hawley doesn't need a new way; he just needs to figure out how to get the old way working like it did before."
 Nick Schager of Entertainment Weekly wrote, "The chickens come home to roost in Fargo's finale, bringing to a close a season of treachery and murder.
-If there's a lesson to be gleaned from the fourth installment of Noah Hawley's TV series, it's that few criminals live long enough to retire — including Loy, who learns that the only thing worse than waging a gangland war is winning one."
+If there's a lesson to be gleaned from the fourth installment of Noah Hawley's TV series, its that few criminals live long enough to retire — including Loy, who learns that the only thing worse than waging a gangland war is winning one."